lmorchard/rust-invaders/README.md

 ## TODO

+- [ ] Figure out how to automatically package / bundle this thing for distribution

 - [ ] Add text centering to font drawing

 - [ ] Asteroid sizes that break up & spawn more on despawn